CometControl/rulemanager/DEVELOPMENT.md

     *   **Consideration:** The `expr` field in a rule template is critical and prone to syntax errors.
 Instead of discovering these errors only when Prometheus/VictoriaMetrics loads the rule, we should validate them proactively.
     *   **Implementation:** When a Go template for a rule is created or updated (via the API), the service should perform a validation step.
 It can render the template with dummy data and then use the `metricsql.Parse()` function from this package to check if the resulting query expression is syntactically valid.
 This provides immediate feedback to the user and prevents invalid rules from being stored.
 Using `metricsql` allows us to support both standard PromQL and VictoriaMetrics-specific MetricQL extensions.

-*   **Official Data Structures (`github.com/prometheus/common/model`):**
+*   **Official Data Structures:**
-    *   **Consideration:** The structure of a Prometheus alert rule is well-defined.
-Re-creating these structs manually in our project could lead to inconsistencies.
-    *   **Implementation:** We should use the official data structures provided by Prometheus, such as `model.Alert` and related types from this package.
-This ensures that the data we work with in our Go code is always 1-to-1 compatible with what Prometheus expects.
+    *   **Consideration:** While `github.com/prometheus/common/model` is useful, for this project we are generating YAML directly via Go templates to ensure maximum flexibility and compatibility with `vmalert`'s expected format, which might differ slightly or require specific ordering not guaranteed by struct marshaling.
+We rely on `metricsql` for the critical expression validation.

 ### Integration with VictoriaMetrics (vmalert)